MRAC-IAAC/ROSinGrasshopper/00-HelloWorld in Docker/README.md

 ## Dockerfile
 Dockerfile consists of specific commands that guide you on how to build a specific Docker image.

-The specific commands you can use in a dockerfile are:
+Some of the commands you can use in a dockerfile are:

 FROM, PULL, RUN, and CMD
 ```